sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Always use HTTP `5XX` return codes for internal errors, when the issue is on the API's side.
+### Always use HTTP `5XX` return codes for internal errors, when the issue is on the API's side

 // TODO: add description.